 Could this also affect your Christmas season?
 Of course.
-Private photos of you and your family, could be encrypted.
-It would be even worse if you could not send any holiday greetings to your clients because your company’s systems were blocked by cybercriminals.
-And much worse would be if your company was unable to produce or deliver goods or services due to a ransomware attack.
-The worst case scenario would be if critical infrastructure was hit, leaving families in front of dark Christmas trees, hospitals struggling to treat patients and preventing people from making trips to see their loved ones.
+Private photos of you and your family, could be encrypted and Christmas presents might not be delivered in time when manufacturing, logistics or the affiliated supply chains are disrupted.
+The worst case scenario again would be if critical infrastructure was hit, leaving families in front of dark Christmas trees, hospitals struggling to treat patients and preventing people from making trips to see their loved ones.

 - No updated systems.
 To a hacker, no patch is a good match!